UniWrighte/parcel-reactor/README.md

 # parcel-reactor
 parcel-react bootstrapper

+Version 1.2.0: Added css import capibilites and support for syntax with test option build.

 Easy way to get a React project off the ground using parcel.
 Gives nearly the same functionality as create-react-app.

+NOTE: if you are new to JavaScript or React, you might want to run:

+    rm .eslintrc.json

+or adjust these settings.

+Eslint settings are relatively strict by default.

 run: